Vivek3417/Power-BI-Project-on-British-Airways/README.md

 Findings & Insights-
 * High demand from Australia, Malaysia, and South Korea suggests potential key markets for British Airways to focus on for marketing and route expansion strategies.
-* Preference for online booking channels underscores the importance of investing in digital platforms and marketing efforts to cater to customer preferences.
+* Online booking channels, particularly internet services, are highly preferred by passengers, highlighting the need for British Airways to focus on enhancing its online booking platform and digital marketing strategies to better cater to customer preferences.
 * Strong preference for specific seat types, especially among solo travelers, highlights the need for effective seat allocation systems to enhance customer satisfaction.
-* Dominance of round trip bookings indicates customer preference for convenience and potential opportunities to offer bundled packages or promotions.
+* The dominance of round trip bookings over one-way or circle trips suggests that passengers prefer the convenience and flexibility of booking return flights, providing an opportunity for British Airways to offer attractive round trip packages and promotions to capitalize on this trend.
 * Significant proportion of passengers opting out of in-flight meals suggests potential for diversifying meal options or improving meal offerings to better meet passenger preferences.